 Before I started writing books, I practiced law for a few years and taught legal research and writing at the Northwestern University School of Law and the University of Virginia Law School.
 I then worked for nearly a decade as the Public Affairs Director of the International Physicians for the Prevention of Nuclear War (IPPNW), winner of the 1985 Nobel Peace Prize, and was privileged to be part of the IPPNW delegation that traveled to Oslo to receive the prize.

 I’m a graduate of Amherst College and Boston College Law School.
-My wife Judy and I live in Massachusetts with our rescue dogs, Albie, Salina and Jambalaya (Jamba for short), all of whom came from Louisiana.
+My wife Judy and I live in Massachusetts with our rescue dogs, Albie and Salina, both of whom came from Louisiana.
 We also have two grown sons.